Information Technology

 Which industry-recognized, in-demand certifications and exams can my student prepare for?

-The National Occupational Competency Testing Institute (NOCTI) Computer Networking Fundamentals
+- National Occupational Competency Testing Institute (NOCTI) Computer Programmer (Job Ready)

 *Some of these jobs require additional education and certifications once a student graduates from high school.
 Salaries vary depending on the job title, experience, and location.
 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
 Website last modified date: Tuesday, September 1, 2020.